Fort Riley: World War II

-Gathering war clouds in Europe and Asia during the late 1930s caused some military planners to prepare for possible U. S. involvement.
+Increasing conflict in Europe and Asia during the late 1930s caused some military planners to prepare for possible U. S. involvement.
 This led to several important developments at Fort Riley.
 The first was the rebuilding of Camp Funston and the stationing of the 2nd Cavalry Division there in December 1940.
 Barracks were built in the area known as Republican Flats and renamed Camp Forsyth.
 In addition, 32,000 acres (13,000 ha) were added to the post for training purposes.
 These efforts were brought into sharp focus with America's entry into World War II.
 Over the next four years, approximately 125,000 soldiers were trained at these facilities.
 Notable trainees included heavyweight boxing champion, Joe Louis, Indy car driver Walt Faulkner, and motion picture stars such as Mickey Rooney.
 The post also received a presidential visit by Franklin Roosevelt on Easter Sunday 1943.

-The 9th Armored Division was organized here in July 1942 and after its deployment, Camp Funston was used as a German prisoner of war camp.
-Fort Riley had branch POW camps, a large branch Camp Phillips in Salina, and 12 smaller branch camps in Kansas and Missouri: Council Grove, El Dorado, Eskridge, Hutchinson, Lawrence, Neodesha, Ottawa, Peabody, Wadsworth, Grand Pass, Lexington, Liberty.
+The 9th Armored Division was organized here in July 1942, and after its deployment, Camp Funston was used as a German prisoner of war camp.
+Fort Riley had branch POW camps, a large branch Camp Phillips in Salina, and 12 smaller branch camps in Kansas and Missouri: Council Grove, El Dorado, Eskridge, Hutchinson, Lawrence, Neodesha, Ottawa, Peabody, Wadsworth, Grand Pass, Lexington, and Liberty.

-The arrival of victory in Europe and Japan during the spring and summer of 1945, were joyous occasions, but they also spelled new realities and directions for the Army and Fort Riley.
+The arrival of victory in Europe and Japan during the spring and summer of 1945 were joyous occasions, but they also spelled new realities and directions for the Army and Fort Riley.

 Korean War

 In the aftermath of World War II, the fort experienced a period of transition.
 The Cavalry School ceased operation in November 1946, and the last tactical horse unit inactivated the following March.
 Replacing the Cavalry School was the Ground General School, which trained newly commissioned officers in basic military subjects.
 An officer's candidate course was conducted along with training officers and enlisted men in intelligence techniques and methods.
 The 10th Mountain Division was activated July 1, 1948, at Fort Riley, Kansas.
 The 16-week basic military program conducted by this division prepared soldiers for infantry combat and duty with other infantry units.

-The invasion of South Korea by North Korean forces in June 1950, once again brought attention to Fort Riley as an important training facility.
+The invasion of South Korea by North Korean forces in June 1950 once again brought attention to Fort Riley as an important training facility.
 Over the next few years, recruits from all over the United States came to Fort Riley and received basic training.

-The 37th Infantry Division, made up of units from the Ohio National Guard, was also stationed here during the conflict.
+During the conflict, units from the Ohio National Guard also stationed the 37th Infantry Division at the fort.
 While they were not sent overseas, their presence was a continuing reinforcement of the fort's importance as a training post.